Wonderway ABA

 Customized Reward Charts

 Reward charts are a visually appealing way to track progress and celebrate achievements.
 By customizing the chart with the child’s favorite characters, themes, or colors, you can make the reinforcement process more engaging.
 The chart can include spaces for stickers or markers that represent completed tasks or positive behaviors.
-Adding a “reward” section at the bottom allows the child to choose a special treat or activity once they reach a certain number of stickers, making the reward system both motivating and fun.
+Adding a “reward” section at the bottom allows the child to choose a special treat or activity once they reach a certain number of stickers, making the ABA therapy reward system both motivating and fun.

 Sensory-Friendly Reward Boxes